BYang H2 Bio Tuition Success Story: Nicholas Chan’s Journey

 I don’t know if my very normal A level grades eventually help me gain an offer into the course in NTU, but I’d like to believe it helps.

-Still, I can’t care less about how horrible they are relative to what I had originally set out for at this point!
+Still, I can’t care less about how horrible my grades are relative to what I had originally set out for at this point!

 From the beginning, I realize that it is impossible to absorb everything in the same 2-year time frame on my own even with the best JC notes.